apgnatenko/polynomial_logistic_regression/README.md

-This repository contains functions to create polynomial logistic regression.
+This repository contains class to create basic or polynomial logistic regression.
 To see how it works check out notebook.ipynb.